 Although the archive is mostly complete in regards to disk images of Apple IIGS software, there are still a few programs that have eluded collection.
 These are mostly educational titles and are listed below:

-Talking Academic Quiz Kid, Computer Video Reader: World of Nature - Reading About Animals; Reading About Sharks, Bird Watcher, Inner Body Works, Logic Master.
+Talking Academic Quiz Kid, Computer Video Reader: World of Nature - Reading About Sharks, Bird Watcher, Phonics Fun, Fraction Action, Decimal Dungeon, Percentage Panic, Ghostly Grammar.

-Also, the archive is also keen to include 8-bit educational software available on 3.5" disk, including the following titles: The Treehouse, Word Attack Plus Vocabulary, Word Attack Plus French, Grammar Gremlins, Reading and Me (8-bit), Math and Me (8-bit), Stickybear Numbers, Stickybear Reading Tutor, Stickybear Spell Grabber.
-This list is by no means complete, so if you have titles of 8-bit edu-ware on 3.5" disk, check with the current list of those titles to see if you can contribute (be on the lookout for Davidson, The Learning Company, Learning Ways Inc., Hartley, Sunburst and Weekly Reader titles).
+Also, the archive is also keen to include 8-bit educational software available on 3.5" disk, including the following titles: Stickybear Numbers, the Explore-a-Story, Explore-a-Classic and Explore-a-Science series.
+This list is by no means complete, so if you have titles of 8-bit edu-ware on 3.5" disk, check with the current list of those titles to see if you can contribute (be on the lookout for Davidson, The Learning Company, Learning Ways Inc., Hartley, Sunburst and Weekly Reader/Optimium Resource titles).

-Last but not least, there are currently two known 8-bit games on 3.5" disk that could fill gaps in the archive - Ancient Art of War at Sea and Centauri Alliance.
+Last but not least, there is currently ONE known 8-bit game on 3.5" disk that could fill a gap in the archive - Centauri Alliance.
+But write in if you think you've found another!

 There are several ways to create 2image archives.